Survival Estimation for Missing not at Random Censoring Indicators based on Copula Models: Abstract

 \section{Abstract}

-Along with the analysis of time-to-event data, it is common to assume that only partial information is given at hand.
-In the presence of right-censored data with covariates, the conditional Kaplan-Meier estimator (also referred as the Beran estimator) is known to propose a consistent estimate for the lifetimes conditional survival function.
-However, a necessary condition is the clear knowledge of whether each individual is censored or not, although, this information might be incomplete or even totally absent in practice.
-We thus propose a study on the Beran estimator when the censoring indicator is not clearly specified.
-From this, we provide a new estimator for the conditional survival function and establish its asymptotic normality under mild conditions.
-We further study the supervised learning problem where the conditional survival function is to be predicted with no censorship indicators.
-To this aim, we investigate various approaches estimating the conditional expectation for the censoring indicator.
-Along with the theoretical results, we illustrate how the estimators work for small samples by means of a simulation study and show their practical applicability with the analysis of synthetic data and the study of real data for the prognosis of monoclonal gammopathy.
+In the presence of right-censored data with covariates, the conditional Kaplan-Meier estimator (also known as the Beran estimator) consistently estimates the conditional survival function of the random follow-up for the event of interest.
+However, a necessary condition is the unambiguous knowledge of whether each individual is censored or not, which may be incomplete in practice.
+We therefore propose a study of the Beran estimator when the censoring indicators are generic random variables and discuss necessary conditions for the efficiency of the Beran estimator.
+From this, we provide a new estimator for the conditional survival function with missing not at random (MNAR) censoring indicators based on a conditional copula model for the missingness mechanism.
+In addition to the theoretical results, we illustrate how the estimators work for small samples through a simulation study and show their practical applicability by analyzing synthetic and real data.